Ukraine travel advice

 Medical services and facilities

 Health care standards vary throughout the country.
-Facilities are limited outside major cities.
+Facilities are limited outside major cities, even in private institutions.
 Doctors and nurses may not be able to communicate in English (or French) and not all hospitals have translation services available.

 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.